Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • increased heart rate

-• could be a headache
+• maybe a headache

 • sometimes sweating